Why Can't I Send my Educational Announcement or Promotional Email?Read article

-If you're encountering issues or warning notifications while you're attempting to send an announcement or promotional email, then these troubleshooting steps should help.
+If you're encountering issues or warning notifications while you're attempting to send an educational announcement or promotional email, then these troubleshooting steps should help.
 In addition, this article includes steps you can take to help avoid formatting and delivery errors.

 Ensure that you are not attempting to send a promotional email to any free courses you're teaching.
 Promotional emails are not permitted to be sent to free courses.